 Me too!
 Somehow, tampons don’t need regulations around their ingredients.
 Read the other reasons you shouldn’t be wearing tampons here.
 It’s kind of scary.

 What to do instead: Invest in a Diva Cup.
 They range around $30 and can last a year, or more depending on how well you care for it.
 They’re also fantastic for the environment, as tampons are destructive to the environment.

 Fun fact: Did you know almost 7 billion tampons and 13 million pads are dumped into the landfill every year?

 5. Cut Car Mechanic Costs

-Disclaimer: Don't try to fix your car if there are extreme damages (obviously).
+Disclaimer: Don’t try to fix your car if there are extreme damages (obviously).
 I felt that was necessary.
-If you must go to a shop, I would check in with neighbors and YELP reviews.
-I've saved a lot of money and headache from checking others reviews first.
+If you went to a shop, I would check in with neighbors and YELP reviews.
+I’ve saved a lot of money and headache from checking other reviews first.

 What to do instead: Figure out how to do basic things yourself, such as changing a flight, switching windshield wiper blades, and staying up to date on maintenance such as keeping your tires inflated or checking fluid levels.
 Getting a Diagnostic Tool to check why your engine light came on is a good idea, too.